 Advice about bowel cancer and the actions you can take to lower your risk can be confusing.

-What’s the difference between bowel cancer and colorectal cancer?
-Are bowel and colorectal cancer the same as colon cancer?
+> What’s the difference between bowel cancer and colorectal cancer?

 There’s no difference between bowel cancer and colorectal cancer – the terms can be used interchangeably.
 The bowel is divided into two parts, with nearly all cancers found in the large bowel rather than the small bowel.
 The colon is a part of the large bowel.